If you’re a domestic undergraduate student studying an award course, the Australian Government will subsidise your tuition fees.

 As with other forms of government assistance, your loan will be payable to the Taxation Office once you meet the minimum salary threshold.

-All financial assistance forms are provided to you during the enrolment process, or you can access them through 'My finances' in Sydney Student.
+or you can access them through 'My finances' in Sydney Student.